LegalizeAdulthood/id-libraries/ReadMe.md

 be added as further archaeological finds uncover new finds.

-Each directory is an Id library, consisting of subfolders for parameter files, IFS definitions, L-system definitions, formula definitions, colormaps, etc.
+Each directory is an Id library, consisting of subfolders for parameter files, IFS definitions, L-system definitions, formula definitions, colormaps, etc.  A best effort has been made to make each library standalone by including the necessary files referenced by parameter sets.

 To use these in Id, add the directories with the `librarydirs` parameter (available after version 1.3.1).